Ginger Skillet

 • Steaming for 20 minutes makes the carrots soft enough for this poriyal.ย

-• If you don't have a grater, use mixer grinder to shred coconut bits.
+• Also, for the shredded coconuts, I use a coconut shredder/ grater.
+If you don't have a grater, use a mixer grinder to shred coconut bits.

 Tried this recipe?Please rate it above!
 Also comment below to let me know your thoughts! ๐Ÿ™‚